-Goals Objectives Performance Measures The principal goal of City Forests Limited is to operate as a successful long-term business with the prime objective of managing the company's assets on an economic, environmental and socially sustainable basis.
-The implementation of the goals will be facilitated by the adoption of the following specific objectives The objectives will be met on achievement of the following indicators.
-The specific corporate goals of City Forests Limited are: ECONOMIC OBJECTIVES Goals Objectives Performance Measures Increase Long Term Profitability of the Comp any To target a long term after tax return to Shareholders on their investment in the Company of 6% and to maximise the long term sustainable financial return to Shareholders.
-Particular attention will be given to cash flow performance.
+Goals Objectives Performance Measures The principal goal of City Forests Limited is to operate as a successful long-term business with the prime objective of managing the company's assets on an economic, environmental and socially sustainable basis. following indicators. facilitated by the adoption of the following specific objectives son an economic, environmental and The specific corporate goals of City Forests Limited are: ECONOMIC OBJECTIVES Goals Objectives Performance Measures In crease Long Term Shareholder Value of the Co mpany To target a long term after tax return to Shareholders on their investment in the Company of 6% and to maximise the long term sustainable financial return to Shareholders.
+Attention will be given to cash flow performance.
 To implement strategic actions which will increase the long term profitability and cash flow generation of the Company.
 The Company will achieve a 6% return (or greater) on Shareholders' funds measured on a post-tax 3 year rolling average basis.
 A review of the Company's long term strategic plan will be completed each year which targets a 6% return (or greater) on Shareholders' funds on a post-tax 3 year rolling average basis.
 Opportunities for expanding the Company's scale will continue to be investigated including joint ventures.
 The company will report annually on the hectares of land acquired / divested including joint ventures.